apache/arrow-site/_posts/2022-11-30-querying-parquet-with-millisecond-latency-part-3.md

 ## Introduction

-In our third and final part of this series, we explain predicate pushdown as well
+In [Part 1]({% post_url 2022-11-30-querying-parquet-with-millisecond-latency-part-1 %}) of this series, reviews Parquet file structure, and [Part 2]({% post_url 2022-11-30-querying-parquet-with-millisecond-latency-part-1 %}) explains commonly implemented decode optimizations and projection pushdown.
+In this part, we explain several forms of predicate pushdown and additional IO pushdown.

 # Predicate Pushdown